junh1024/junh1024-Documents/Audio/Izotope Products Guide.md

 Back in the day, I used a bit of Ozone 4 (2008) for mixing, since it has a nice suite of tools all in 1 plugin, like EQ, reverb, exciter, and the CPU use is low to boot.
 Version 4.04 (2011) is the first version to have 64-bit release and therefore the earliest version that will run on most modern DAWs.
 Only 2 things are missing:
 1. The EQ Target curve from version 3 was removed since they claimed it's not a meaningful Target
-2. And two that UI is a bit small on Modern screens
+2. The UI is a bit small on Modern screens

 ![Ozone 5](https://medias.audiofanzine.com/images/normal/izotope-ozone-5-advanced-374874.jpg)

-In Ozone 5 (2012), Individual modules as available as separate VSTs in your DAW for reduced CPU use, since the combined modules version takes about 50% more CPU.
+In Ozone 5 (2012), Individual modules are available as separate VSTs in your DAW for reduced CPU use, since the combined modules version takes about 50% more CPU.
 The architecture was also changed so that if you reinstall your PC, some modules won't function correctly since it also relies on the registry to function.
 The reverb module was upgraded to a hybrid setup.
 More filters were added to the EQ including brickwall.
 Matching EQ is now a lot easier to use & access.
 It was in 4, but it's quite tricky to use since it also involves adjusting spectrum settings.
 I've used matching EQ a few times, but usually I just EQ by ear.

 Ozone 5 also introduces the ability to change the phase of selected frequencies in digital EQ mode.
 This is useful if you want to turn a non-linear phase plugin into almost linear phase, by applying a maximum phase adjustment.
 Since you can't adjust phase without an EQ change, you need to add 2 EQ filters on top of each other, but with opposite amplitudes, so that they cancel each other in gain but you still have phase control.
 I've not seen many EQs that allow you to control phase independently of gain.
 Version 6 onwards restricts the phase control to linear/minimum so this trick might not work.

-### Later versions
+#### Later versions

 ![Ozone 6](https://dt7v1i9vyp3mf.cloudfront.net/styles/news_large/s3/imagelibrary/O/O6_06_15_02-mJak_wEcuLLflhbb_MD5mk3_hpcNKMgT.jpg)